AshiInSun/PKS_method/doc/source/usage.rst

     * -e <positive integer> : sampling gap between each generated graph.
 If not specified, will use a (slow) estimation method.

     * \-\-output_number <positive integer> : number *N* of uncorrelated graphs to generate once the Markov Chain has reached its convergence.
-Default to 1000.
+Default is 1000.

+    * \-\-njobs <positive integer> : number of threads on which the process is parallelized, if possible.
+Default is 4.

-    * \-\-debug : makes some additional checks, like checking that the degree sequence hasn't changed after a swap (warning: slows down the code, only used for debugging purposes)
+    * \-\-debug : makes some additional checks, like checking that the degree sequence hasn't changed after a swap (warning: slows down the code, only used for debugging purposes).

-    * \-\-keep_record : enable to store every step (as gzip file) of the Markov chain, as well as every permutation (warning: produces a large number of files, mostly useful for debugging purposes)
+    * \-\-keep_record : enable to store every step (as gzip file) of the Markov chain, as well as every permutation (warning: produces a large number of files, mostly useful for debugging purposes).

     * \-\-log_dir : only useful if keep_record is enabled.
-Specify a path to store each step of the Markov Chain
+Specify a path to store each step of the Markov Chain.